c0ri/getciscoconf/README.md

     --commands <commandlist> (a text file containing a list of commands to run against each host from the --file option.
     --verbose  Prints output from everything the script is doing.
     --timeout  Optional argument that allows you to set a timeout.
 The default timeout is 10 seconds.
+    --threads  Number of threads to use (default: 8)

 The script will save output as $HOSTNAME-$command-$TIME